Petitnuagedk/Buildings_Aware_Path_Loss_Modeling_in_ns-3/README.md

 * The `ItuR1411LosPropagationLossModel` class is referenced but not included in this repository.
 * For more information on NS-3 propagation models, refer to the official [NS-3 documentation](https://www.nsnam.org/docs/).

-## TO DO

-* Tune the value of loss for different materials
-* Add an alternative loss inside building to better reflect the loss through them (for now only the walls impact it)

 ## Authors

 Hugo Le Dirach